Fort Lee Historic Park: American retreat

-It was during Washington's retreat (beginning along a road which is now Main Street) that Thomas Paine composed his pamphlet, "The American Crisis", which began with the recognized phrase, "These are the times that try men's souls".
+During Washington's retreat, which began along a road that is now Main Street, Thomas Paine authored and published his pamphlet, "The American Crisis", in Philadelphia, which began with the famed phrase, "These are the times that try men's souls".

 Fort Lee Museum and Monument Park

 Fort Lee Museum is located in Monument Park. which was created by the Daughters of the American Revolution and dedicated in 1908 at ceremony attended by General John "Black Jack" Pershing.
 The park was part of the original Fort Constitution of the Continental Army under the leadership of General George Washington.
 Over 2,600 troops were stationed in and around the Monument Park area.

 In 2004, the park was reconstructed for the Fort Lee Centennial Celebration.
 A time capsule was placed at the foot of the monument, to be opened at the Bicentennial Celebration in the year 2104.
 Monument Park and Continental Army Plaza in Williamsburg, Brooklyn are the only parks in the United States dedicated to the soldiers of the American Revolution.